 Firstly, you must ensure confidential information is stored in an encrypted form.
 It includes personally identifiable information (PII), client information, financial reports, research and development data, and development and intellectual property reports.
 Losing any of this could ruin the business.
 For example, the European General Data Protection Regulation requires companies to “implement appropriate technical and organizational measures to secure personal data.”
 Businesses are held accountable if failing to do so.

 Encryption is a universal method to secure data at rest.
 If you use a Windows device, you can follow these instructions to turn on BitLocker storage encryption.
-However, if you have some additional funds, we recommend choosing paid storage encryption software developed by cybersecurity professionals.
+However, for those with additional resources, investing in paid document storage software engineered by cybersecurity experts is a prudent choice.

 Another crucial step is developing healthy password management habits.
 Whether you’re storing business files locally or using a Cloud, it’s best to hide the most important ones behind a password.
 However, most businesses handle dozens of passwords.
 It’s nearly impossible to have tons of unique and complex passwords and remember them by heart.